 The corner suites feature freestanding roll-top tubs, grand furnishings, high ceilings and large windows which peer over at St Nicholas Market.
 There are little luxuries in the bedrooms too, such as Nespresso coffee machines, White Company toiletries and complimentary gin and sherry.

 Children can use the swimming pool and relaxation areas within the Spa at certain times.

 Sion Hill, Clifton, Bristol BS8 4LD

-This hotel will always hold a special place in my heart as it’s where I went into labour with my first child!
-Perched on the edge of Bristol’s spectacular gorge, overlooking Clifton Suspension Bridge, the Avon Gorge Hotel has long been known for its enviable position in the view-marvelling stakes.
-Following its multi-million pound refurb by Hotel du Vin, it now has the interior swank to help it live up to surroundings.
+The Hotel du Vin Avon Gorge will always hold a special place in my heart as it’s where I went into labour with my first child!
+Perched on the edge of Bristol’s spectacular gorge, with bedroom windows, a terrace and a restaurant overlooking Clifton Suspension Bridge, the Avon Gorge Hotel Bristol (or Clifton Gorge hotel as non-locals might know it) has long been known for its enviable position in the vista-marvelling stakes.
+I’d say the views here are the best of all the boutique hotels in Bristol.
+Following its multi-million pound refurb by Hotel du Vin, this hotel now has the interior swank to help it live up to surroundings.